earlfogel/UltraRogue/README.md

 ### Monsters

 To keep things interesting, urogue chooses a different selection of monsters each time you play.
-By default, that includes the classic monsters from urogue 1.0.2 plus a random assortment of others.
 If you like, you can use command line options to change this:

+    * -ma: use all 400+ monsters
     * -mc: use only the classic monsters from urogue 1.0.2
-    * -mr: use a random selection of monsters
+    * -mr: use a random selection of monsters (the default)
-    * -ma: use all 400+ monsters

 ### Fighting